Russia

 .

-Washington DC, of congestive heart failure, he was
+in Washington DC, of congestive heart failure, he

 United States